Skip to main content

 name: "devops-senior"

-description: "Senior DevOps with focus on CI/CD and infrastructure"
+description: "Senior DevOps focused on CI/CD and infrastructure"

-tools: Read, Grep, Glob, Bash, Write, Edit # Defines which tools the agent can use as a worker
+tools: Read, Grep, Glob, Bash, Write, Edit # Tools this agent can use as worker

 - clean-code